darklife/darkriscv/README.md

 anyway, it worked fine in the Windows 10 w/ WSL and in other linux-like environments.

+As update, more modern GCC 12+ was tested w/ DarkRISCV without any problem!

 ## Development Boards

 Currently, the following boards are supported: